Prayers, parties, student shows planned in India for moon landing

 PHOTO

-NEW DELHI - Excitement rose in India on Tuesday on the eve of a much-anticipated moon landing, with prayers held for its success, schools marshalling students to watch a live telecast of the event and space enthusiasts organising parties to celebrate.
+Excitement rose in India yesterday on the eve of a much-anticipated moon landing, with prayers held for its success, schools marshalling students to watch a live telecast of the event and space enthusiasts organising parties to celebrate.© Gulf Times Newspaper 2022 Provided by SyndiGate Media Inc. (Syndigate.info).

 Success for Chandrayaan-3 will make it the first to land on the lunar south pole, a region whose shadowed craters are thought to contain water ice that could support a future moon settlement.